ludelafo/backup2tc/README.md

 MOUNT_POINT="/media/TrueCrypt" # TrueCrypt container's mount destination (Unix only) WINDOWS_MOUNT_POINT="Z:" # Windows's mount point's letter
 ```
+You may also change the programs' path.
+As I've tested on my computer, with my configuration, some path to programs may need to be changed (32bit systems VS 64bit for example).

 ##Execution
 Just open a terminal, and type 'backup2tc' or use the Backup.bat (for Windows' users only) to run the backup.